korlaxxalrok/pubg-player-compare/README.md

 ```

 #### How does this work?
-1. Make a call to the API for a user.
-2. Process the unruly JSON that is returned with `jq` and save it in a file.
+1. Makes a call to the PUBG Tracker API for a user, pipes the unruly JSON that is returned with `jq`, and saves it to a file.
-3. Refine the JSON so that we end up with stats from region "agg", season "2017-pre2", and match "solo".
+3. Refines the JSON so that we end up with stats from region "agg", season "2017-pre2", and match "solo".
 * This is achieved by filtering the large (4K+ lines) JSON object that is returned in the request.
 To work around some issues I had doing this inline with `jq`, I decided to apply the filter operations in sequence, writing a new filter file to disk each time.
 The last file becomes the refined JSON that is then used to extract the key values from.
-4. Extract keys from know indexes in the refined JSON object with `jq`.
+4. Extracts (with `jq`) the keys from known (and hopefully consistent) indexes in the refined JSON object.
-5. Assign these values to variables.
+5. Assigns these values to variables.
-6. Output to stdout with some basic formatting.
+6. Outputs the results to stdout with some basic formatting.
-7. Repeat for the next user in the `players` file.
+7. Repeats for the next user in the `players` file.

 #### Take away:
 * `jq` is a very nice tool that allows for doing some nify things with JSON from the (relatively) comfy world of Bash.
 I looked at several resources when doing research, and they were typically good, but I found this tutorial to be really clear and useful: [Reshaping JSON with jq](http://programminghistorian.org/lessons/json-and-jq) There are other nuggets to be found here.
 Worth a look.